Skip to content

 Best for: Backpackers with very little luggage, budget travelers in no hurry

-Bus 744 (Carris) connects the airport to Marquês de Pombal and Restauradores via Avenida da República and Avenida da Liberdade.
-It’s a regular city bus — no luggage rack, just standard floor space — so it works only if you have a single small suitcase or backpack.
+Carris bus 744 connects the airport to Marquês de Pombal and Restauradores via Avenida da República and Avenida da Liberdade.
+It’s a regular city bus — no luggage rack, just standard floor space — so it only works if you have a single small bag.

 For most travelers, the metro is faster, more reliable, and the same price.
-The bus only wins if you happen to be staying directly on the bus 744 route.
+The bus only wins if you’re staying directly on the route.

 Option 5: Private Transfer (Best for Groups, Hassle-Free)